-6.2.3 Operational Interval Definitions.
+6.2.3 Operational Interval Definitions

 The following three operational intervals have been defined.
-These labels will be used to refer to differences in the interface definition as time progresses from SV acceptance of the last navigation data upload.
+These labels will be used to refer to differences in the LNAV interface definition as time progresses from SV acceptance of the last navigation data upload.
+For CNAV data, the interface definition does not change with time from upload and only the "normal operations" label is applicable, irrespective of the SV's current LNAV operational interval.

-6.2.3.1 Normal Operations.
+6.2.3.1 Normal Operations